xuankimtran/docs-1/pages/katalon-studio/docs/android-sample-prj.md

 1. **Verify Correct Alarm Message** test case is to verify if we can get the correct displayed message.
 The flow in this test case is as follows:

     - Start the `APIDemos.apk` application.
-Here, we put the AUT under the `androidapp` folder in our sample project, we use the following sample code to identify the absolute path to the application:
+Here, the location of the AUT is under the `<sample-project-folder>/androidapp` folder.
+We use the following sample code to identify the absolute path to the application:

         ```groovy
         /*Get full directory's path of android application*/